-Touch the regions above to set the value by the universal knob or the virtual keypad.
+Click the regions above to set the value by the mouse wheel or the virtual keypad.

 Note: If zone1 and zone2 are both turned on, the result of the "AND" operation in two zones becomes the qualified condition of triggering.